How to Create a Script for a Compelling Elevator Pitch - vRC1

 When you are doing most of the talking, pace yourself so that you can get a reading on the reception that your pitch is receiving.
 Be prepared to shift to a different set of questions and/or benefits, as needed.
 Finally, you may need more than one effective elevator pitch because different audiences have different needs.
 The structure should stay the same, but the content should vary to match your audience's experience, expectations, and viewpoint.

 There are different viewpoints on what makes an effective and successful submission of this type.
-Because of this, we have included different versions produced by different mentors.
+Because of this, we have included different versions produced by different experts.
 Each version is identified by their author's ID.
 Please look at those other versions that we have included in the How-Tos to see which one best suits you.